sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Getting_Started/Installation_and_Configuration/Titanium_Compatibility_Matrix/_index.md

 The default Android SDK can be configured using Studio's _Preferences_, and then selected per-project using the _Run Configurations_.

-For Android API levels 14 and above, the emulator system images are installed separately from the SDK platform packages.
-To run in the emulator for Android API 14+, you must install at least one of the emulator system images.

 #### Android Native Add-on Module Development on macOS

 The Xcode command line tools are required to develop native Android add-on modules on macOS.